anthony-richardson/CogniFuse/save/README.md

 # Recreating the benchmark

 For the next run of the benchmark change the following:
+- redo the dataset creation with new/shuffled subject ids
-- also scale emb_dim
+- also scale emb_dim and redo the scaling
-- prior to benchmark test if increasing the mlp_dim for EfficientMultiChannelDeformer imporves results (and does not add a lot of parameters)
+- prior to benchmark test if increasing the mlp_dim for EfficientMultiChannelDeformer improves results (and does not add a lot of parameters)
+- Observation: learning rate might still be too high.
+Test lower lr out on examples
-- find a optimization scheme or schedule that works well for all of the models
+- find an optimization scheme or schedule that works well for all the models
-- redo the scaling

 Unimodal: